-Dog owners in the City of Sarnia are required to licence their dogs, over the age of 6 months, annually in accordance with Regulation of Dogs and Cats By-Law.
+Dog owners in the City of Sarnia are required to license their dogs and are required to comply with the Regulation of Dogs and Cats By-Law.

 Persistent barking is not permitted at any time.

 When a complaint is received about persistent barking, the complainant is encouraged to communicate with the owner of the dog.
 If that fails to produce satisfactory results, the By-law Enforcement Officer will speak to the owner of the dog and if that does not improve the situation, the By-law Enforcement Officer, with written evidence will issue a Provincial Offence ticket to the owner of the barking dog or assist the complainant to lay charges, which will necessitate a court appearance by the complainant.

 Dogs must be on-leash at all times when off their property.

 Dogs running at large may result in the owner being charged and/or the dog being impounded.

 Dogs are not permitted on Public Beaches in accordance with the Public Parks By-Law.